Smithlisa/Welcome-to-GitHub/Creating.md

 ###Description:
 This document comprises total flow of creating a custom WebService method.
 ####To create a custom WebService method, there are three things to be done

-i.
-Register a custom WebService method.<br />
+1. Register a custom WebService method.<br />
-ii.
-Define code of custom WebService method.<br />
+2. Define code of custom WebService method.<br />
-iii.
-Define return fields of custom WebService method.<br />
+3. Define return fields of custom WebService method.<br />

-####Below is the Step wise Process Flow of :

 ####Steps to register a custom WebService method: